 I’m using Dyna-Gro 7-9-5 at just over 1 tsp/gallon, with ppm around 500.
 The tote has a float valve already installed, and I can hook up a reservoir later when needed to maintain a static nutrient level.

-I earn commissions from purchases made through links in this post.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
 This is at no extra cost to you.
 Also, for full disclosure, Sansi sent me this grow light for free for the purpose of doing a review, but my review is unbiased.

 Sansi has sent me the second version of their 15-watt full spectrum grow light.
 In the video below, I show the unboxing and setup, as well as power and light tests.
 I have it set up over some succulents and will post a follow-up video showing the progress, after 30 days.

-I earn commissions from purchases made through links in this post.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
 This is at no extra cost you.

 I’ve been using the Sansi LED floodlight as a test grow light since August of 2018.
 This light isn’t marketed as a grow light, it is for general utility, illumination.
 Sansi sent me this light for free to review.
 The color temperature is 5600K, which I think is great for growing.
 I suspected it would be only ideal for vegetative growth, but my plant test subjects have both fruited under it, not once, but twice.